Altoiids/winter-assignment/README.md

 q = quit the video

 How to start?
 Clone the repository to your local system using git clone.
 Run the terminal in that folder and install all necessary packages.
-You have to enter name of video in the 13th line of code(filename = "enter name") in server1.py file and keep the video file and code file in the same folder.
+You have to enter name of video stored in local in the 13th line of code(filename = "enter name") in server1.py file and keep the video file and code file in the same folder.
 Type 'python3 server1.py' in terminal and run it.
 Then type 'python3 client1.py' in terminal and run it.

 Tech Stack
 socket programming in python - to establish communication between client and server.